Raid-Hub/Services/docs/ATLAS.md

 ### What Atlas Does

 Atlas is responsible for discovering and fetching PGCRs (Post Game Carnage Reports) from the Bungie API.
 PGCRs contain detailed information about completed activities in Destiny 2, including raid completions, player performance, and activity metadata.
-These instance IDs are sequential integers that increment as activities are completed.
+These instance IDs are pseudo-sequential integers that generally increment as activities are completed.

 ### Role in RaidHub Services